pixelated/pixelated-user-agent/README.md

 You can log into the machine and view project root folder with:

     vagrant ssh

+ Then you need to run the setup:

+    cd service
+    ./go setup

 From here on you can run the tests for the UI by going to the **web-ui** folder or for the API by going to the **service** folder:

     cd /vagrant/web-ui